NETWORG/blog/_posts/2022-06-27-calling-approval-follow-ups-via-HTTP-calls.md

 tags:
   - Teams
   - PowerApps
+  - Power Automate
   - Approval
+  - Microsoft Flow
   - Follow up
   - Approval Follow up
 ---

-TODO:// Last check

-Recently, I encountered a case where I needed to send Follow up via Power Automate Flow, to automatically notify users about pending Approvals.
+Recently, I encountered a case where I needed to send a Follow up via Power Automate Flow, to automatically notify users about pending Approvals.
 Let's take a look at the possible solution.

 ### What are Approvals and what is a Follow up?
 To quote Microsoft: